flimflam-austin/hugo-cms-test/content/quick_reads/20200525-memorial-day-origins/index.md

       * Fmr.
 Union General & soon-to-be-elected President Ulysess S. Grant attended.

-      * About 5,000 people gathered & put small American flags on graves;
+      * About 5,000 people gathered & put small American flags on graves;**about
-      **about the same # of people attend in modern times and do exactly the same thing.**
+      the same # of people attend in modern times and do exactly the same thing.**
     _key: 1f06d1211143
   - order: 5
+    useCheckmark: false
     body: >-
       ## Federal Holiday

       * Memorial Day designated a federal holiday in 1971 ~ last Monday of May.

-      * MEMORIAL DAY: “a day for remembering and honoring military personnel **who died in the service of their country**, **particularly those who died in battle or as a result of wounds sustained in battle**.”
+      * MEMORIAL DAY: “a day for remembering and honoring military personnel**who died in the service of their country**,**particularly those who died in battle or as a result of wounds sustained in battle**.”

       * VETERANS DAY (Nov 11): “largely intended to thank LIVING veterans for their service…”
     _key: 9395469be1fd
   - order: 6
+    useCheckmark: true
     body: >-
       "We should guard their graves with sacred vigilance...Let no vandalism of avarice of neglect, no ravages of time, testify to the present or to the